donna30urt/B3-URT-Customauth/README.md

 # B3-URT-Customauth
-Simple plugin for the bigbrotherbot which makes the displayed auth customizable
+Simple plugin for the bigbrotherbot which lets users set a custom auth

 ## How to install
 put the 'customauth.py' into your /b3/extplugins folder